Blog · New York · 8 Must Sees Along The High Line

 A unique design feature specifically for kids, the Pershing Square Beams are a new attraction, but no less fun and exciting.
 The deck of the High Line is cleared to reveal the framework of steel beams and girders.
 The structure has been transformed into a play area for children, where they can run, climb and jump around.
 Some special elements include a rotating beam, talking tubes, periscopes and a gopher hole.
 You will find it towards the end of the High Line, just beside 11th Avenue.

-Check out our High Line and Chelsea Tour for many of these sites and more!
+Check out our High Line and Chelsea Tour or our other NYC tours for many of these sites and more!
 Learn about the history of the beloved High Line and what makes the surrounding neighborhood so special and unique.